KunihiroS/gishscript/README.md

 #### Step 4: Configure Your Shell

+- in case PATH to bin dir is not yet set, add the following line to your shell configuration file:

 Add `~/.local/bin` to your PATH by adding the following line to your shell configuration file:

 **For Bash users** (add to `~/.bashrc`):